Huse-lab/SettleEtAl_Beta2IntegrinPhagocytosis/README.md

   - Repeat for orthogonal line profile
   - Repeat with two line profiles for all particles
 - Run final line to save table as a csv
 - Each file should have two clearance ratios based on orthogonal line profiles, take the average of these to calculate the clearance ratios presented in the manuscript.

+## Authors
+Alex Settle (settlea@mskcc.org), Morgan Huse (husem@mskcc.org)